ModuleLoader/es-module-loader/docs/loader-extensions.md

 ### Extending the ES6 Loader

-The ES6 specification defines a loader through five hooks:
+The loader pipeline is based on the following hooks:

-* Normalize: Given the import name, provide the canonical module name.
+* Normalize: Given the import name, provide the normalized name for the resource.
-* Locate: Given a canonical module name, provide the URL for the resource.
+* Locate: Given a normalized module name, provide the URL for the resource.
 * Fetch: Given a URL for a resource, fetch its content.
 * Translate: Given module source, make any source modifications.
 * Instantiate: Given module source, determine its dependencies, and how to execute it.